 For minor accidents, call the collision reporting centre

 If the total damage in the car accident is less than $2,000, no one is injured, and there are no signs of intoxication or other illegal activity, it’s minor.
-Call an Ontario collision reporting centre at 416-745-3301.
-You can also find an Ontario location by clicking here.
+You can contact an Ontario collision reporting centre at 416-745-3301.

 When safe to do so, get out of your car and start taking pictures on your cell phone.
 Ideally, you haven’t moved your car.
 The photos and descriptions from all involved drivers will help determine fault for the insurance companies.
 Remember, Ontario uses the no-fault insurance system.
 So, you’ll only deal with your insurer regarding the accident.

 When it’s safe, and if you can, move your vehicle to the side of the road, away from traffic.
 If you can’t drive your car, ensure the hazard lights are on, and your road flares are set up if you have them.
 You can even pop your hood.